Norfolk County Register of Deeds William P. O'Donnell today reminded homeowners about the importance of filing for Homestead protection.

 Homestead recordings can be filed at the Registry of Deeds for a state imposed fee of $36.00.
-To find out more about the Homestead law, or to get a free application, please go online to the Registry's website at www.norfolkdeeds.org.
+To find out more about the Homestead law, or get a free application, please go online to the Registry's website at www.norfolkdeeds.org or contact the Registry's Customer Service Center at 781-461-6101.

-Register O'Donnell concluded, "It is important to make clear that a Homestead protects consumers against the forced sale of their primary owned residence to satisfy unsecured debt up to $500,000.
+Register O'Donnell concluded, "A Homestead is an important consumer protection tool because it protects homeowners against the forced sale of their primary owned residence to satisfy unsecured debt up to $500,000.
 While the debt is still owed, homeowners will at least have the comfort of knowing that with a Homestead filed at the Registry of Deeds, their primary residence cannot be forcibly sold to satisfy most debts."

-The Norfolk County Registry of Deeds, located at 649 High Street, Dedham, is the principal office for real property in Norfolk County.
+The Norfolk County Registry of Deeds is located at 649 High Street in Dedham.
 The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
-Residents in need of assistance can contact the Registry of Deeds Customer Service Center at (781) 461-6101, or on the web at www.norfolkdeeds.org.
+All land record research information can be found on the Registry's website www.norfolkdeeds.org.
+Residents in need of assistance can contact the Registry of Deeds Customer Service Center via telephone at (781) 461-6101, or email us at firstname.lastname@example.org.
 Register William P. O'Donnell